sashinpivotal/dsa-2022-10/readme.md

 ## Lab 1.2 (octal string to decimal value conversion) pseudo-code

+- What are the differences between octal-decimal conversion and binary-decimal conversion?
+  - conversion number base is now 8 instead of 2
+  - there are 8 possible digits

 ## Optional exercise of "number string conversion to decimal value" (Do this only after you are done with Lab 1.1 and Lab 1.2)